A New Company, and a New Industry

 21st Century Vision

 Today’s vision systems have come a long way since the first DataMan system was developed in the early 1980s.
-The functionality and user-focused design now available to Cognex customers is the result of thirty years of hands-on experience developing new vision technology and solving the industry's most challenging vision applications.
+The functionality and user-focused design now available to Cognex customers is the result of over 39 years of hands-on experience developing new vision technology and solving the industry's most challenging vision applications.